-8. The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+The provisions of the current FIM Championship Promotor's Organisers Manual apply and must be respected.

-The watering operators must work under the joint direction of the FIM Race Director and the Clerk of the Course.

-47.5.3 Material/Equipment for Track Marking and Staff

-- The organiser must provide sufficient material, equipment and staff for the preparation and maintenance of the course during the days prior to, and during the event
+- The preparation of the course in the time leading up to the event will depend on the nature of the terrain and the weather circumstances.

-- 2. The following material should be available (this list is not exhaustive):

-- ATV with trailer or other vehicles;

-- Track marking material;

-- Wooden pegs;

-- Course markers;

-- Cable ties;

-- Wooden poles;

-- Hammers;

-- Shovels;

-- Tools;

-- Chain saws;

-- Shock absorbing material (Straw bales, foam or rubber blocks, etc.),

-- Etc.

-The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.

-47.5.4 Preparation of the Course

-1. The provisions of the current FIM Championship Promotor's Organisers Manual apply and must be respected.

-- 1. The preparation of the course in the time leading up to the event will depend on the nature of the terrain and the weather circumstances. - 2.
-However, some general guidelines might be taken into account for preparing the starting straight and the entire course.
+- 2. However, some general guidelines might be taken into account for preparing the starting straight and the entire course.
 This list of guidelines is not exhaustive.

+- 3. Step 1:

-- To use the ripper to break up the soil and break stones; - Ripping depth about 25cm to 30 cm; - To repeat this action 3 to 5 times around the entire course, starting straight included.
+- To use the ripper to break up the soil and break stones;

+- Ripping depth about 25 cm to 30 cm;

+- To repeat this action 3 to 5 times around the entire course, starting straight included.

+- 4. Step 2:

-- To add wood chips or sand to the surface; - To mix the wood chips or sand with the soil by using the tractor and the ripping equipment.
+- To add wood chips or sand to the surface;

+- To mix the wood chips or sand with the soil by using the tractor and the ripping equipment.

+- 5. Step 3:

-To add water to the soil and let it dry so as to be able to drive a tractor on the course without slipping or getting stuck.
+- To add water to the soil and let it dry so as to be able to drive a tractor on the course without slipping or getting stuck.

+- 6. Step 4:

 - To rip the soil again;

 - To add more water to the soil;

 - To rip the soil again;

 - To add more water to the soil.

-7. This process may need to be repeated 3 to 5 times in order to get a good moist soil surface.
+- 7. This process may need to be repeated 3 to 5 times in order to get a good moist soil surface.
 The soil is well prepared when one is able to take a handful of soil and make a ball so that it sticks together like bread dough.

-47.6 MEDIA
+6. MEDIA

-47.6.1 Media Centre
+6.1 Media Centre

-- 1. The organiser must provide a "Media Centre". - 2.
-The Media Centre must be operational as of Friday noon and remain open for a minimum of 3 hours after the competition has been concluded. - The Media Centre must be in or close to the paddock, or close to the course. - 4.
-The Media Centre must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - 5.
+- 1. The organiser must provide a "Media Centre". - The Media Centre must be operational as of Friday noon and remain open for a minimum of 3 hours after the competition has been concluded. - 3.
+The Media Centre must be in or close to the paddock, or close to the course. - The Media Centre must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - 5.
 The Media Centre must be secured to limit access to properly accredited persons. - The Media Centre must provide proper working conditions for the press, reflecting the size of the event and number of journalists expected. - 7.
-In order to allow the Media Centre to be operational under all circumstances, it should be equipped with (minimum criteria): - A sufficiently large work room with a solid floor; - Sufficient tables and chairs; - Heating or air-conditioning; - A work station for the Press Officer with a word processor and printer; - Small office equipment (ballpoints, staplers, paper, etc.); - One or more powerful photocopiers with sorting system and a sufficient stock of paper; - A sufficient number of "pigeon holes" for distributing results, etc. - Sufficient lights, power points (to connect lap-tops, batteries and other electrical equipment) and electricity supply to be operational and to allow to use all the electrical equipment simultaneously at all times;

-- A telephone and/or radio; - An appropriate internet connection with sufficient upload capacity to allow simultaneous use by the journalists at all times; - A monitor displaying practice and race results. - 8.
+In order to allow the Media Centre to be operational under all circumstances, it should be equipped with (minimum criteria): - A sufficiently large work room with a solid floor; - Sufficient tables and chairs; - Heating or air-conditioning; - A work station for the Press Officer with a word processor and printer; - Small office equipment (ballpoints, staplers, paper, etc.); - One or more powerful photocopiers with sorting system and a sufficient stock of paper; - A sufficient number of "pigeon holes" for distributing results, etc. - Sufficient lights, power points (to connect lap-tops, batteries and other electrical equipment) and electricity supply to be operational and to allow to use all the electrical equipment simultaneously at all times; - A telephone and/or radio; - An appropriate internet connection with sufficient upload capacity to allow simultaneous use by the journalists at all times; - A monitor displaying practice and race results. - 8.
 It is recommended to provide drinks, sandwiches, fruits and/or snacks for the journalists on Saturday and Sunday. - 9.
-The Media Centre must be managed by a Press Officer, fluent in English, with the necessary knowledge and understanding of the needs of the press. - 10.
-The Press Officer must be supported by sufficient staff to ensure that the Media Centre is run efficiently.

-11. The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+The Media Centre must be managed by a Press Officer, fluent in English, with the necessary knowledge and understanding of the needs of the press. - The Press Officer must be supported by sufficient staff to ensure that the Media Centre is run efficiently. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.